C. Robert Kehler

-Claude Robert "Bob" Kehler, (born April 7, 1952) is a retired United States Air Force general who served as Commander, United States Strategic Command from January 28, 2011 to November 15, 2013.
-He previously served as Commander, Air Force Space Command from October 12, 2007 to January 5, 2011.
-As commander of Air Force Space Command, he was responsible for the development, acquisition and operation of the Air Force's space and missile systems.
-He oversaw a global network of satellite command and control, communications, missile warning and launch facilities, and ensures the combat readiness of America's intercontinental ballistic missile force.
-He led more than 39,700 space professionals who provide combat forces and capabilities to North American Aerospace Defense Command and U.S. Strategic Command.
+Claude Robert "Bob" Kehler, (born April 7, 1952) is a retired United States Air Force general who served as Commander, United States Strategic Command from January 28, 2011, to November 15, 2013.
+He previously served as Commander, Air Force Space Command from October 12, 2007, to January 5, 2011.
+As a commander of the Air Force Space Command, he was responsible for the development, acquisition and operation of the Air Force's space and missile systems.
+He oversaw a global network of satellite command and control, communications, missile warning and launch facilities, and ensured the combat readiness of America's intercontinental ballistic missile force.
+He led more than 39,700 space professionals in providing combat forces and capabilities to North American Aerospace Defense Command and U.S. Strategic Command.
 He was also responsible for the plans and operations for all U.S. forces conducting strategic deterrence and Department of Defense space and cyberspace operations.
-He officially retired from the Air Force on January 1, 2014 after nearly 39 years of service.
+He officially retired from the Air Force on January 1, 2014, after nearly 39 years of service.

 Early life

-C. Robert Kehler was born April 7, 1952 in Danville, Pennsylvania.
+C. Robert Kehler was born April 7, 1952, in Danville, Pennsylvania.
 He spent his formative years in Pennsylvania, graduating from Shamokin Area High School, and early on, decided he wanted to be a Penn State Nittany Lion.
 He was accepted at Pennsylvania State University, where he earned a Bachelor of Science degree in education in 1974.

 Air Force career

-Kehler began his Air Force training while in college with the United States Air Force Reserve Officer Training Corps detachment at Penn State.
-While Kehler was in college, the Vietnam War caused controversy on campus and his ROTC unit was omitted from the Penn State Yearbook for the years 1971–1973.
+Kehler began his Air Force training in college with the United States Air Force Reserve Officer Training Corps detachment at Penn State.
+While Kehler was in college, the Vietnam War caused a controversy on campus and his ROTC unit was omitted from the Penn State Yearbook for the years 1971–1973.
 His unit continued to excel though, winning the Air Force Outstanding Unit Award for the academic years 1971-2 and 1974–5.
 Kehler was a distinguished ROTC graduate and officially entered into active duty service in April 1975.